A-New-BellHope/bellhop/README.md

 too low, but crucially the last step which violated the stopping condition is still written.
 If a ray stops after a step to a certain boundary, whether receivers on that boundary are considered for TL / eigenrays / arrivals is determined by whether the ray is behind or ahead of that boundary.
+Of course, since environment files use round numbers, receivers being exactly on boundaries is very common!
 This can substantially change their outputs.

 These issues are fixed with two main changes.
 First, a function `StepToBdry2D` is added which corresponds to `ReduceStep2D`.
 This function ensures that after